-Whether or not you choose to use the complimentary 12 month credit monitoring services, we recommend that you place an initial one-year "Fraud Alert" on your credit files, at no charge.
+Whether or not you choose to use the complimentary 12-month credit monitoring services, we recommend that you place an initial one-year "Fraud Alert" on your credit files, at no charge.
 A fraud alert tells creditors to contact you personally before they open any new accounts.
-To place a fraud alert, call any one of the three major credit bureaus at the numbers listed below.
-As soon as one credit bureau confirms your fraud alert, they will notify the others.